In this article, I am discussing the radar working principle, block diagram and applications. So keep reading.

 - Radar System Working Principle

-© www.yourelectricalguide.com/ radar working principle.
+© www.yourelectricalguide.com/ working principle of radar system.